Fast, exact (but unstable) spin spherical harmonic transforms: Mathematical background

-where the sum is performed over all values of $k$ such that the arguments of the factorials are non-negative.
+\fi where $\jacobi{\el}{a}{b}{\cdot}$ are the Jacobi polynomials.
 For alternative definitions of the \dmatsmall-functions see the selection compiled in \cite{mcewen:thesis} and references therein.
-Recursion formulae and symmetry relations may be used to compute rapidly the Wigner functions in the basis of either complex \cite{risbo:1996,choi:1999,kostelec:2003} or real \cite{ivanic:1996,blanco:1997} spherical harmonics.
+Recursion formulae and symmetry relations may be used to compute rapidly the Wigner functions in the basis of either complex \cite{risbo:1996,kostelec:2008} or real \cite{ivanic:1996,blanco:1997} spherical harmonics.
 In the implementations described in this work, we employ the recursion formulae described in \cite{risbo:1996}.

 The \dmatsmall-functions satisfy a number of symmetry relations.
 In this work we make use of the symmetry relations

 and

 which may be found in \cite{varshalovich:1989}.
 In the derivation of our fast spin spherical harmonic transform we often consider \dmatsmall-functions of the form \dlmnhalfpi.
 For this special case, we may infer